-The department's practice of involving volunteers aligns with Volunteering Australia's national standards for volunteer involvement and the guideline of the commissioner for public sector employment - volunteers (PDF 550KB).
+The department's practice of involving volunteers aligns with Volunteering Australia's national standards for volunteer involvement and the Guideline of the Commissioner for Public Sector Employment: Volunteers.

 To encourage volunteer participation and enhance the benefits of volunteering, education and early childhood services must make sure that volunteers meet the following requirements.